sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # Next Features
 - Add an explainer video on youtube and instructions on how to use it.
 - Add support for Marlin and RepRap Firmware.
-- Add support for G2 and G3 commands.
-(Latest beta update already supports G2 and G3, The generated G-Codes are good but the temperature displayed on the interface is not yet aligned)
+- Add support for `G2` and `G3` commands.
+(Latest beta update already supports Arcs moves, The generated G-Codes are good but the temperature displayed on the interface is not yet aligned)
   ![image](https://github.com/user-attachments/assets/245919f9-dc4d-4312-8b64-28d6fa29fb11)

 # Instructions and Prerequisites